 Can Moebius syndrome be cured?

-There is no cure for Moebius syndrome, but treatments are available to help patients improve facial reanimation.
+There is no cure for this condition, but treatments are available to help patients improve facial reanimation.
 The treatment that works well for one patient may not work well for another.
-Thus, it is important for a Moebius syndrome patient to undergo a clinical examination to determine the best course of action to treat his or her facial paralysis symptoms.
+Thus, it is important for patients to undergo a clinical examination to determine the best course of action to treat facial paralysis symptoms.

 SCHEDULE YOUR MOEBIUS SYNDROME SURGERY CONSULTATION TODAY!